Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 If granted the Creative Visa, you can come to the UK for up to two years (24 months) to undertake permitted creative work.
 The visa does not lead directly to UK settlement (indefinite leave to remain).

-Who can apply for the Creative Worker visa?
+Who can apply for the Creative Worker Visa?

 There are clear guidelines for who is eligible to apply for this visa.
 Individuals must be able to demonstrate that they: